 Multiple myeloma is a cancer that forms in a type of white blood cell called a plasma cell.
-Plasma cells help you fight infections by making antibodies that recognize and attack germs.
+Healthy plasma cells help you fight infections by making antibodies that recognize and attack germs.

-Multiple myeloma causes cancer cells to accumulate in the bone marrow, where they crowd out healthy blood cells.
+In multiple myeloma, cancerous plasma cells accumulate in the bone marrow and crowd out healthy blood cells.
 Rather than produce helpful antibodies, the cancer cells produce abnormal proteins that can cause complications.

 Signs and symptoms of multiple myeloma can vary and, early in the disease, there may be none.

 When signs and symptoms do occur, they can include:

 - Bone pain, especially in your spine or chest

 - Frequent infections